Talkeetna, Alaska: Education

-Talkeetna Elementary School is located near the heart of downtown.
-Grades K–6 are taught at this location.
-The mascot of Talkeetna Elementary School is the Timber Wolf.
+Talkeetna Elementary School is near the heart of downtown.
+Grades K–6 are taught there.
+Its mascot is the Timber Wolf.

-A new Susitna Valley Junior-Senior High School opened in January 2010, replacing the one that burned to the ground in June 2007 while repairs were being made to the roof.
+A new Susitna Valley Junior-Senior High School opened in 2010, replacing the one that burned down in 2007 while the roof was being repaired.
 In the interim, classes were held in portables on the grounds of the Upper Susitna Senior Center.
-The mascot of Susitna Valley Junior-Senior High School is the Ram.
+Susitna Valley Junior-Senior High School's mascot is the Ram.

 Media

 Talkeetna has a community radio station, 88.9 KTNA, with locally hosted shows and NPR programming.
-Talkeetna has a local newspaper, the Good Times, which has a distribution of 7,500 year-round and serves the communities of Talkeetna, Trapper Creek, Willow, Houston and Big Lake, with additional distribution along the Parks Highway as far north as Nenana during the summer months.
-The Good Times is currently published every other week in print.
-Publishers of the Good Times also publish a local area phone book and an annual visitors’ guide.
-Another newspaper, The Alaska Pioneer Press, which was under different ownership and was published monthly, ceased publication in January 2011, after its owners moved out of the area.
-Whole Wheat Radio, an independent webcast, began broadcast in 2002, which was relatively early, and ceased in 2010.
+The local newspaper, the Good Times, has a distribution of 7,500 and serves Talkeetna, Trapper Creek, Willow, Houston and Big Lake, with additional distribution along the Parks Highway as far north as Nenana during the summer.
+The Good Times is published every other week in print.
+Its publishers also publish a local phone book and an annual visitors’ guide.
+Another newspaper, The Alaska Pioneer Press, which was under different ownership and was published monthly, ceased publication in 2011, after its owners moved out of the area.
+Whole Wheat Radio, an independent webcast, began in 2002 and ceased in 2010.

 Transportation

 Talkeetna is served by Talkeetna Airport, which is home to several air taxi companies that provide flightseeing trips and support for mountain climbers.
-Many of the air taxi companies were started to ferry climbers from Talkeetna to Denali, as Talkeetna has the easiest access to the south side of the mountain where the main base camp is located.
-Legendary bush pilots such as Don Sheldon and Cliff Hudson, both based out of Talkeetna, pioneered glacier flying on Denali (formerly Mount McKinley).
+Many of the air taxi companies were started to ferry climbers from Talkeetna to Denali, as Talkeetna has the easiest access to the mountain's south side, where the main base camp is.
+Legendary bush pilots such as Don Sheldon and Cliff Hudson, both based in Talkeetna, pioneered glacier flying on Denali.
 Their companies, Talkeetna Air Taxi and Hudson Air Service (now operating as Sheldon Air Service), respectively, are still in operation.

 The Talkeetna Airstrip is a restricted use airstrip and on the list of National Historic Places also.

 Talkeetna Depot is a stop on the Denali Star, Aurora Winter Train, and Hurricane Turn trains of the Alaska Railroad.